dmrokan/focont/README.md

 ## Static output feedback (SOF)

 The SOF is the simplest feedback controller structure.
-It basicaly feedbacks the system output to the system input after multiplying a constant gain matrix.
+It basically feedbacks the system output to the system input after multiplying a constant gain matrix.

 This package can calculate a stabilizing SOF gain which also optimizes the ![H2](/doc/h2.gif)